biroman/chat-ping/README.md

 - If you want to modify the emotes used in the ping, you'll need to edit the `collectLastNames()` function within the `content.js` file.
 - To expand the blacklist with additional names, you can add the names to the `blacklist` array in the `content.js` file.

-## Removal

-- If you wish to remove your saved Twitch username and OAuth token, click the "Discard" button.
-This will enable the input fields for new input.

 ## Support

 - If you encounter any issues or have any questions, please open an issue on GitHub or dm me on Twitch.